08 February 2021 #Commercial Real Estate

 EPCs and COVID-19

-In April 2020, the Government released clear guidance on obtaining a valid EPC during the pandemic.
-Where it is possible to conduct an assessment safely and complying with NHS guidance then assessments can be carried out.
-If this is not possible, then you should seek to do this when it is again safe to do so.
-However, it is important to note that obtaining an EPC is still a legal requirement and so If all reasonable efforts have not been made to obtain a valid EPC then action could be taken by enforcement authorities in line with the EPc Regulations.
+In April 2020 the Government released clear guidance on obtaining a valid EPC during the pandemic.
+Where it is possible to conduct an assessment safely, and complying with NHS guidance then assessments can be carried out.
+If this is not possible, than you should seek to do this when it is again safe to do so.
+However, it is important to note that obtaining an EPC is still a legal requirement and so if all reasonable efforts have not been made to obtain a valid EPC then action could be taken by enforcement authorities in line with the EPB Regulations.